CynicalCypher/CynicalCypher.github.io/_posts/2021-04-12-Nahamcon2021-Backdoor.md

 # Finding the hash

-Now I'll be honest, I started checking Google to see if I could find any other possible spots where OpenWrt might store passwords and came up short.
+I started checking Google to see if I could find any other possible spots where OpenWrt might store passwords and came up short.
 Since I was rapidly running out of time I decided that looking through the files I had was a better idea then searching Google.

 What I ended up doing was checking directories with `find .` and looking for files that looks interesting.
 Eventually I ended up in /etc/config and ran a `cat *` and saw the hash.
 Looking at these files now I missed something incredibly obvious that would have let me solve this in seconds.
 Let's look back at the root directory listing: